shopwareLabs/psh/README.md

 ## Executing it

+The general format ist `./psh.phar <application-options> <script-names> <script-options>`.
+The only currently supported application option is `--no-header`, script names are a comma separated list of actions (or one) and script options are key vbalues pairs to overwrite placeholders.
+Let's look at some examples:

-Executing the script will print a listing overview of all available commands
+Executing the phar will print a listing overview of all available commands

 ```sh
 > ./psh.phar